Beginner’s Guide to Deep Sky Astrophotography

 astrophotography basics

-It is not possible to pull that kind of detail out of a single exposure.
-By improving the signal to noise ratio, you have more flexibility and creative options for processing.
+It is not possible to extract that kind of detail from a single exposure.
+By improving the signal-to-noise ratio, you have more flexibility and creative options for processing.

 When you are ready to take your passion (and magnification) further, you can upgrade from a small camera lens and attach a telescope or telephoto camera lens to your DSLR, and use nearly identical camera settings for an up-close view.